 Most drivers who do not have insurance, don’t have any money or assets.
 From a practical perspective, it is very difficult to get any kind of recovery from an under or uninsured driver.
 It makes a lot more sense to carry your own coverage in most cases.

 For more information on Affordability Of UIM Coverage, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling an Anchorage personal injury lawyer at (907) 312-2006 today.
+Get the information and legal answers you are seeking by calling an Anchorage personal injury lawyer at (907) 312-2006">(907) 312-2006 today to schedule a free consultation.